FMIA Week 9: The Patriots Just Keep Winning and They Really Don’t Care

 That’s what I call a tease!

-The Patriots are 7-2, on the way to their 13th playoff bye in the 18-year Kraft-Belichick-Brady run, after beating back another challenge Sunday night.
-Patriots 31, Packers 17, in a quite anti-climactic match of the quarterback titans, Brady versus Aaron Rodgers.
+The Patriots are 7-2 and on the way to their 13th playoff bye in the 18-year Kraft-Belichick-Brady run.
+Sunday night: Patriots 31, Packers 17, in a quite anti-climactic match of the quarterback titans, Brady versus Aaron Rodgers.
 For the second week in a row, the Pack got betrayed by a dumb fourth-quarter fumble from an unreliable back, and Rodgers never got to make his magic.

-So Brady, who told me after the game he fully intends to be around for the next Brady-Rodgers match in 2022, this year has beaten the Tweens (Deshaun Watson, Patrick Mahomes), the middle-aged (Andrew Luck) and the legend type (Rodgers).
+So Brady—who told me after the game he fully intends to be around for the 2022 Brady-Rodgers match—this year has beaten the Tweens (Deshaun Watson, Patrick Mahomes), the middle-aged (Andrew Luck) and the legend type (Rodgers).
 With seven games left, they can win the AFC East blindfolded.

 Last December, when the franchise was being Wickershamed with the end-is-near storyline of a dying dynasty, it seemed hard to imagine the team would make an eighth Super Bowl this century and spend the next year seriously contending for a ninth.
 But here we are, with new stars we never saw coming, for a franchise on which new stars are an annual way of life.